nationalarchives/ds-find-caselaw-docs/doc/adr/0054-akoma-ntoso-iris.md

 The `FRBRWork/FRBRauthor` refers by reference (such as `href='#uksc'`) to a `TLCOrganization` with a matching `eId='uksc'` attribute.
 It has a `href` attribute pointing to the website and a human readable name in the `showAs` attribute.

 Note that for more complicated courts, the identifier used currently in the XML is formatted like `#ewhc-kbd-tcc`.
-This does not agree with the Neutral Citation. ⚠️ This might need resolving.
+This does not agree with the Neutral Citation.

+⚠️ We may need to make a decision about whether using the code (vs the param) make sense here.
+Params will need to have their slashes munged.

 ⚠️ It is not clear what 'correspond' means in this context.